Aritri96/ElastiQ/README.md

 - 2. If successful, you should see a message indicating that elastiq has been installed.

 ## Run ElastiQ:
-- 1. Open a terminal and type:
+- Open a terminal and type: elastiq
-- elastiq

 # Troubleshooting

--1.
-Ensure it is installed correctly using:
-   -  pip show elastiq
+- 1. Ensure it is installed correctly using: pip show elastiq
 - 2. If installed but not working, add the Scripts directory to your PATH:
 -C:\Users\<Your Username>\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\Scripts